 Duties include, but are not limited to:

-- Ensure that Community Support Services program is delivered in the spirit and philosophy of the Métis Nation of Ontario’s Statement of Prime Purpose
+- Ensure that Community Action Program for Children (CAP-C) program is delivered in the spirit and philosophy of the Métis Nation of Ontario’s Statement of Prime Purpose

 - Record client services in the Online Health and Access Tracking System (OHATS).

 - Maintain confidentiality at all times, and adhere to privacy legislation

 - Perform Administrative duties, and other duties as instructed by the Program Supervisor

 - Financial reporting specific to your program site and budget

 - Reflect Métis cultural approaches as a part of the activities and services